Skip to Content

 Begin by exploring the types of adoption available, clarifying your family’s goals, and meeting with an adoption attorney.
 You’ll need to schedule a home study with a state-licensed social worker, who will assess your finances, lifestyle, and ability to provide a stable home.
 We guide you through eligibility requirements and Texas law, help you prepare for each step, and connect you with local resources in Collin County when helpful.

-After the home study, adoptive parents typically complete mandatory training sessions, either through adoption agencies or certified instructors.
-These trainings are designed to prepare parents for adoptive family dynamics and potential challenges and are required in many cases.
-We coordinate with you throughout to ensure full compliance and thorough preparation.
+After the home study, adoptive parents typically complete mandatory training sessions through adoption agencies or certified instructors.
+These trainings prepare parents for adoptive family dynamics and potential challenges and are required in many cases.
+We coordinate with you throughout to support full compliance and thorough preparation.

 How Long Does the Adoption Process Take in Prosper?